fommil/matrix-toolkits-java/README.md

 Performance to Other Libraries
 ==============================

-The [java-matrix-benchmark](https://github.com/fommil/matrix-toolkits-java/issues/33) clearly shows MTJ to be the most performant Java library for large matrices:
+The [java-matrix-benchmark](https://github.com/fommil/matrix-toolkits-java/issues/33) clearly shows MTJ to be the most performant Java library for large matrices.
+We recommend [common-math](http://commons.apache.org/proper/commons-math/) for small matrix requirements as it also provides a large variety of other mathematics features:

 ![Relative Performance](http://i752.photobucket.com/albums/xx162/fommil/benchmark_zps5dd80c0d.png)